 - Defines overviews for the new BDI

 After these processes are complete, you can apply filters on the extended, internal, and collection metadata entries within the active BIS geodatabase to retrieve the datasets you want to work with.
-You can then create rules, based on the metadata fields, which will determine the dataset display order.
-The combination of filtered datasets and display rules will affect the end result in your final surface model.
-The surface model, derived from all datasets comprising the BDI, is also a mosaic dataset that can be referenced in a variety of geoprocessing tools or served out as an image service.
+You can then create rules, based on the metadata fields, which will determine the dataset order of display.
+The combination between the filtered datasets and the rules by which they are displayed will result in your final surface model.
+This surface model, which is derived from all datasets comprising the BDI, is also a mosaic dataset that can be resourced in a variety of geoprocessing tools or served out as an image service.